 The regulations state that during an election period: 'State-financed media shall not be used for the purpose of promoting or prejudicing the interests of any political party.'
-What is State-financed media?
-'State-financed media means any newspaper, book, periodical, pamphlet, poster, media release or other printed matter, or statement, or any audio and video material, or any information in electronic format such as CD-ROM, Internet or e-mail which is produced and disseminated to the public, and which is financed by, and directly under the control of government'.
-Examples of State-financed media include BuaNews Online, internal government newsletters and magazines.
+'State-financed media means any newspaper, book, periodical, pamphlet, poster, media release or other printed matter, or statement, or any audio and video material, or any information in electronic format such as CD-ROM, Internet or e-mail which is produced and disseminated to the public, and which is financed by, and directly under the control of government.'
+Examples of Statefinanced media include BuaNews Online, internal and external government newsletters and magazines.